Do Ya (The Move song): Release

 Written by Jeff Lynne in 1971, it was one of two songs featured on the B-side of the UK hit "California Man" credited to The Move (the other was Roy Wood's "Ella James").
-In the US the B-side proved to be more popular than the A and so the song became The Move's only hit in the US albeit a minor one (number 93 on the Hot 100 chart).
+In the United States the B-side proved more popular than the A and so the song became the group's only US hit, albeit a minor one (reaching number 93 on the Billboard Hot 100 chart).
 The song was originally titled "Look Out Baby, There's a Plane A Comin'" (which is sung by Wood at the end of the song).
 The song was later included on the 2005 remastered version of the Message from the Country album, in both the original single version and an alternate take.

 The song was recorded on the same multireel tapes alongside the Electric Light Orchestra (ELO) tracks "From the Sun to the World" and "In Old England Town", the two songs that Wood appeared on from the ELO 2 album.

+Record World called it "a highly exciting tune complete with Beatlish harmonies and riffs."